JBroks/unicornattractor_issue_tracker/README.md

     ```

 However, this solution causes a minor bug i.e. if user selects page 2 in one pill, it automatically selects the page 2 for all other tabs.
 I would probably need to inject a tag in the HTML.

+- **Anchor link to liked / disliked post** - When post is liked / disliked by a user the relevant template should add a like / dislike and show the same comment.
+That was achieved by adding an anchor element containing the post's id to the `href`.
+However, during testing I noticed it doesn't work properly when posts are paginated.
+This issue has to be address when I have more time.

 <a name="deployment-process"/>

 ## Deployment Process